 Use In Specific Populations

-Data from epidemiological studies including pregnant women indicate no increased risk of congenital malformations with APLENZIN exposure in pregnancy.
-Data regarding the risk of congenital cardiovascular malformations with first trimester bupropion exposure is inconsistent.
-No clear evidence of teratogenicity was observed in reproductive developmental studies conducted in rats and rabbits.
-However, in rabbits, slightly increased incidences of fetal malformations and skeletal variations were observed at the lowest dose tested (25 mg/kg/day, approximately equal to the MRHD on a mg/m² basis) and greater and decreased fetal weights were seen at 50 mg/kg and greater.
+Data from epidemiological studies including pregnant women exposed to bupropion in the first trimester indicate no increased risk of congenital malformations.
+All pregnancies regardless of drug exposure have a background rate of 2% to 4% for major malformations and 15% to 20% for pregnancy loss.
+No clear evidence of teratogenic activity was found in reproductive developmental studies conducted in rats and rabbits.
+However, in rabbits, slightly increased incidences of fetal malformations and skeletal variations were observed at doses approximately equal to the maximum recommended human dose (MRHD) and greater and decreased fetal weights were seen at doses twice the MRHD and greater.
 APLENZIN should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Consider the risk of untreated depression when discontinuing or changing treatment with antidepressant medications during pregnancy and postpartum.